 But in the course of her studies, she discovered a theme that dovetailed with her own upbringing.

 “As you study American history and you see the Founding Fathers and what their goals were in establishing our country, it was service to your community is very important, and a responsibility of the individual to the whole,” she said.
 “My father was a minister.
 It was always very important in our family value for you to find a way to give back, or find an area that you were able to do something for the greater good.”

-In keeping with that sense of civic duty, the mother of two was sworn in as new Burlington County freeholder at the beginning of the month.
+In keeping with that sense of civic duty, the mother of two was at the beginning of the month.
 Before that she had served on Beverly City Council, including a one-year stint as council president—the first woman to ever serve in that capacity in Beverly.

 Arter, now a Moorestown resident, arrived on the political scene in Beverly in sort of a roundabout way.
 Initially aspiring for a law career, she enrolled in a number of American Studies courses as an undergrad at Penn State—“They say (for law school), take something where you’re going to write a lot, and research and write.
 So I always enjoyed American culture, American history”—and quickly became enamored with the subject matter.

 She earned a master’s in American studies at Rutgers, with the intention of pursuing a teaching career—she’d subbed and taught a summer session at Camden County College—but ended up taking over Imprintz Custom Printed Graphics, a screen-printing business in Beverly.

 When, in 2006, the opportunity arose to run for a seat on Beverly City Council, Arter said she “jumped at the chance.”